Yeucht/SemesterProject/README.md

-# Scalable IoT Data Benchmarking Platform
+# Scalable IoT Data Benchmarking Tool

 This project provides a horizontally scalable simulation and benchmarking platform for high-throughput IoT data injection.
 It integrates multiple NoSQL databases (QuestDB, Apache IoTDB) and a relational store, with full observability through Prometheus, Grafana, and Cadvisor.